494th Fighter Squadron: Modern era

 In the midst of the organizational changes, the squadron switched aircraft again, exchanging the F-111s for the F-15E Strike Eagle in early February 1992.
 The Strike Eagle represented a change from a strictly ground attack role to a dual role mission for the 494th: air interdiction and air superiority.

 The squadron participated in Operation Odyssey Dawn in Libya in March 2011, along with numerous deployments to Southwest Asia supporting Air Expeditionary units as part of the ongoing Global War on Terrorism as part of Operation Iraqi Freedom (OIF) and Operation Enduring Freedom (OEF).

 When squadron components are the primary force provider deploying to support Air Expeditionary operations the provisional unit is designated as the 494th Expeditionary Fighter Squadron.

 In spring of 2019, the 494th Fighter Squadron was announced as the recipient of the 2018 Raytheon Trophy.
 The squadron received the 66-year-old trophy, a servicewide award sponsored by defense contractor Raytheon, for its overall performance and in recognition of its six-month deployment to the Middle East.

 In mid-October 2023, the F-15E Strike Eagle aircraft of the 494th Fighter Squadron were deployed to the US Central Command to enhance air operations throughout the Middle East in response to the Gaza war.

-On April 13-14, 2024, 494th F-15Es assisted in the defense of Israel against an onslaught of drones and surface to air missiles launched from Iran.
+On April 13-14, 2024, 494th F-15Es assisted in the defense of Israel against an onslaught of drones and surface-to-surface missiles launched from Iran.
 The 494th's F-15Es, operating with F-15Es from the 335th FS, were credited with over +70 kills of Iranian drones during combat air patrols.

-Following the April 13-14 operation, the President of the United States called the Commanding Officers of both the 335th FS and 494th FS.
+Following the April 13-14 operation, the President of the United States called the commanding officers of both the 335th FS and 494th FS.
 The President commended the F-15E squadrons for their excellent airmanship and piloting skills in defense of Israel and US military personnel in the AOR.

+On 3 April 2026, during the 2026 Iran war, Iranian forces downed a U.S. Air Force F-15E Strike Eagle from the 494th Fighter Squadron over western Iran.
+A large-scale CSAR mission rescued both crew members.